opentable/librdkafka-1.8.2/README.md

 ===========================================================================

 # Description
 The macOS ARM64 has different calling conventions for passing parameters to the Variadic Functions. .NET have open ticket https://github.com/dotnet/runtime/issues/48796 to solve it properly.
 In a meaan time we can use this patch to use `Confluent.Kafks` package on M1.
-Apple notes: https://developer.apple.com/documentation/apple-silicon/addressing-architectural-differences-in-your-macos-code
+Apple notes: https://developer.apple.com/documentation/apple-silicon/addressing-architectural-differences-in-your-macos-code.
+This patch declares `rd_kafka_producev()` as "normal" function with signature expected by https://github.com/confluentinc/confluent-kafka-dotnet/blob/master/src/Confluent.Kafka/Impl/NativeMethods/NativeMethods.cs#L416

 # Installation